NumericalEnvironmental/VOC_Plume_Meta-analysis_with_Python/README.md

 In addition, the following input files are needed:

 * gama_df.csv: a comma-delimited text file which is an already-produced extraction of chlorinated volatile organic compound (CVOC) data from California’s Groundwater Ambient Monitoring and Assessment (GAMA) database, if this option is selected when the code is run.
 Otherwise, tab-delimited text files for complete data from all 50+ California counties is required (several GB worth of data, so not provided here).
-If this latter option is selected, the gama_DF.csv file will be created automatically for subsequent runs.
+If this latter option is selected, the gama_df.csv file will be created automatically for subsequent runs.

 * analytes.txt: a text file listing the CVOCs of interest to read from the database (naming must be consistent with what is used in GAMA).